Visual Arts

 The High School classes are studying the different elements and principles of design, and learning to apply the techniques in their own artwork.
 Lessons in drawing, painting, and 3D design are accompanied by Art History, aesthetic awareness, art criticism and career exploration.

-Lower School Art Curriculum
+Lower School Art

 - Students know the difference between materials, techniques and processes.